How to Save $1000 a Month Without Giving Up Everything

 Were committed to thinking long and hard together before we bought anything—a-n-y-t-h-i-n-g!

-I did a lot more cooking from scratch using all of the pantry items and stuff we have on hand; and learning all I could to keep doing better.
+I did a lot more cooking from scratch using all of the pantry items and stuff we had on hand, and learned all I could to keep doing better.

 We made things last as long as we could and then determined to go for as long as possible before having to replace it.